-The book will primarily focus on how journalists should look and sound, and what personal attributes they should possess.
+The book will primarily focus on the notion of how journalists are expected to look and sound.
 To this end, I will examine the literature on aesthetic labor, defined as the observable attributes and dispositions of those entering – or seeking to enter – the workforce.
 The shorthand “looking good and sounding right” is often used to describe aesthetic qualities that employers consider when recruiting and assessing job applicants.

 Occupational stereotyping and role entrapment can take place in many forms and settings.
 Journalism and mass communication educators may suggest that an attractive, confident, well-spoken student pursue on-air broadcast positions while a student with none of those qualities pursue a behind-the-scenes role.
 Job advertisements — or subsequent job interviews — may send a clear signal that only outgoing, charismatic applicants should apply.
 Employers may track new hires into occupational roles based on employees’ aesthetic qualities and notions of what viewers or listeners expect.
 Media audiences may have expectations of how media professionals should look and sound.
 This book explores all of these types of occupational stereotyping in all of these settings.
 It also explores the consequences: self-stigma among media professionals and a workforce that is less diverse (in terms of race, gender, disability status, etc.) than it should be.

 A fair amount of attention has been paid to how people in media careers are expected to look.
 Less attention has been given to what “sounding right” means in media fields, including the verbal skills and attributes needed to communicate within an organization and to the broader public.

 This book is an extension of research I have already conducted on expectations of fluent verbal communication in journalism jobs: